Navigation: HOW DO I? >

 Please note that there is no way to merge entries from two computers!

-For paid users of the Standalone version, no additional payment is required for this setup - you do not have to pay for the 2nd user.
-(Of course, no payment is required at all if you are still evaluating the program, or using the free Lite version.)
+For paid users of the Standard version, no additional payment is required for this setup - you do not have to pay for the 2nd user.
+(Of course, no payment is required at all if you are still evaluating the program.)

-There are also two other options for multiple users accessing ACCOUNTS, detailed on the Multiple User Options page - using the Network Versions of ACCOUNTS, or using a remote-access solution.
-This page is only about the first option on that page, with multiple installations of the Standalone version.
+There are also two other options for multiple users accessing ACCOUNTS, detailed on the Multiple User Options page, including the OnDemand Version, the Cloud Storage Service, or Local Network Versions of ACCOUNTS, or using a remote-access solution.
+This page is only about the first option on that page, with multiple installations of the Standard version.

 Note: If you do not yet have ACCOUNTS installed on the other computer, or want to permanently transfer the program to another computer, please see the Help topic Move the Program from One Computer to Another to get you started.

 When you are finished using ACCOUNTS on one computer (I'll call it Computer A), use one of the four possible backup methods (detailed below) to make a backup of its database, and get that backup to the other computer (Computer B).
 On Computer B, restore that backup.

 When you want to transfer your database back to Computer A again, assuming you have made some further entries on Computer B (not just looked at data and reports), just reverse the process.
 Make a backup on Computer B, get it to Computer A, and restore it on Computer A.

 Obviously, you have to be really careful if you are transferring databases between computers.
 Don't get confused and restore the wrong database on the wrong machine etc. so you lose some of your work.
 (The program does warn you if you are trying to restore a backup with only older transaction data than what is in your current database, however.)
 Also, make sure you make other backups on other storage media for additional security.
 Those additional backups also give you something to go back to if you mess up, or if your backup goes bad, etc.